 To be honest, Varkala doesn’t have a lot of charm but it’s a nice, cheap, beach town.
 While the shopping and food is mediocre, the views are beautiful, it’s way less crowded than Goa but just as Westernized and the surf is good.

 Shimla is a very popular hill station town in the Himalayas on the west side of India.
 It is stunning and it is a VERY small town.
 This was a vacation place for the British back in the day and today is a popular honeymoon destination in India.
 Here is my experience there and to make your trip easier, you can always book a private car charter.

 While wandering around Rajasthan, you should absolutely make the trip out to Jaisalmer, near the Pakistan border.
-Here you can be in a city that seems like it’s made only out of sand, with a huge fort towering over it, and go out on a camel safari in the Thar Desert.
+Here you can be in a city that seems like it’s made only out of the sand, with a huge fort towering over it, and go out on a camel safari in the Thar Desert.
 Here are tips for Jaisalmer, and here some tips for the camel safari.